gabru-md/NSIT-Bot/README.md

     * OS
 The app will be deployed on [Heroku](https://www.heroku.com/).

 Site will act as a webHook for the Telegram bot.
-So backend developers in Python are required.
+So backend developers in Python/PHP are required.
-#### Either of the two
+#### Either of the three
     * Flask
     * Django
+    * PHP

+Backend will be FCFS.

 ### NSIT Bot is currently under development and will take a lot of time to complete.
 #### The Project calls for interested people to join and make it big.